sophiawisdom/sophiawisdom.github.io/content/posts/ssm-optimization.md

 I personally tend to eschew intuitive explanations of architectures and am instead attracted to more [mechanistic explanations](https://blog.nelhage.com/post/transformers-for-software-engineers/) of what the underlying math operation is.
 For State Space Models, the math is that you have some single-dimensional input array `u` of length `SEQUENCE_LENGTH` and a single-dimensional output array `y` of the same size.
 At every time step, you have a state vector, X, of size `STATE_SIZE`.
 A typical size for `STATE_SIZE` is e.g. 32 or 64.
 You have three parameters you try to fit: 1) a state transition matrix `A` of size (`STATE_SIZE`, `STATE_SIZE`), 2) a "new information introduction vector" `B` of size `STATE_SIZE`, and 3) a "state to output" vector `C` also of size `STATE_SIZE`.
 You then use these parameters as such to calculate your outputs: Xₜ = AXₜ₋₁ + Buₜ, yₜ=CXₜ .
 Note that this is totally linear.
 The vast majority of the work in these systems comes from multiplying A by X, because those are much bigger <!-- TODO: improve this sentence... -->.
 Dealing with this has been *the* major difficulty in making SSMs work practically.

 A few months after the crushing defeat of MIMO, the [Friend](https://en.wikipedia.org/wiki/Public_Universal_Friend) started to get into a different way to train SSMs where you [diagonalize](https://mathworld.wolfram.com/MatrixDiagonalization.html) the A matrix.
-This means that instead of doing `STATE_SIZE*2` flops for B+C and`STATE_SIZE^2` flops for A, we now do a total of `STATE_SIZE*3` flops, for A+B+C combined.
-This means that flops-wise we're no longer totally bottlenecked on the flops of A. There are a lot of questions about how numerically stable this is and whether it can really learn.
+This reduces the computational intensity of such a system dramatically, from `STATE_SIZE^2 + STATE_SIZE*2` flops to `STATE_SIZE*3` flops.
+There are a lot of questions about how numerically stable this is and whether it can really learn.
 But it's a fun challenge for optimization, because the math operation we're doing is now quite simple: For each head, take in three vectors: A, B, C, all of the same time.
 At every timestep, multiply your state by A, load in an input, multiply the input by B, add the state and the input together, multiply the resulting state by C, then write out the output.
-However, by default this is implemented in a horrendously inefficient way.

-## First implementation in Torch
+## Torch

+How else would we implement something like this but in Pytorch?
 Here's a simple Pytorch function that implements this operation.

 ```python
 @torch.jit.script